flutter/website/src/docs/resources/faq.md

 * _Fast allocation_.
 The Flutter framework uses a functional-style
   flow that depends heavily on the underlying memory allocator efficiently handling small, short-lived allocations.
-  This style was developed in languages with this property and does not work efficiently in languages that lack this facility.
+  This style was developed in languages with this property and doesn't work efficiently in languages that lack this facility.

 ### Can Flutter run any Dart code?

-Flutter should be able to run most Dart code that does not import (transitively, or directly) dart:mirrors or dart:html.
+Flutter should be able to run most Dart code that doesn't import (transitively, or directly) dart:mirrors or dart:html.

 ### How big is the Flutter engine?